JesseChin/CUSP/README.md

 The next useful tab is the Configuration Menu.
 This is where the data is configured for the actual flight.
 Once this data is filled the user can select the "Save" button, at which point they will receive a notification containing an appropriate error message or "JSON Saved"

-[add section on if the web server crashes]
+We are using systemd services to run CUSP as a background process.
+Systemd supports automatically starting programs upon an operating system hook (i.e., network daemon activated) and restarting when an error occurs.
+If the systemd services are active, the main program and webserver should launch automatically on startup.
+Upon crash of either program, systemd should wait 5 seconds and auto-restart the service.

+### Manual flight with pi_sim
+pi_sim requires a connection to SITL.
+Because DroneKit-SITL does not have ARM builds, ardupilot SITL must be built manually using the [ArduPilot Building Guide](https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md).

-To begin a flight navigate to the pi_sim folder and run the following command:
+To begin a flight simulation, run the steps in [the sim README](sim/README.md).
+After launching SITL, navigate to the pi_sim folder and run the following command:

 ```
 python3 main.py
 ```

-In the future this will be done from the web interface or started automatically once the Pi receives power.
+Now, images will be automatically captured dependent on the camera configuration.
+For example, if trigger capturing mode is enabled with a period of 10s, RGB and IR images will be captured every 10 seconds.